aclark2522/WhatsAppReadReceipts/README.md

 #### `createExpectedSignature(String payload, String appSecret)`
 **Description:**
-Generates the expected HMAC-SHA256 signature using the Salesforce `Crypto` class and encodes it as a hexadecimal string.
+Generates the expected HMAC-SHA256 signature using the Salesforce `Crypto` class and returns the encoded hexadecimal string.

 **Returns:**
 A `String` containing the expected signature.